-In the reporting period, Ball revised our 2°C Science-Based Target to align with the most recent climate science developed by the Intergovernmental Panel on Climate Change (IPCC).
+In the reporting period, Ball has made progress towards our 1.5°C aligned operational science-based target (SBT).
 In 2018 the IPCC determined that limiting global temperature rise to 2°C above pre-industrial levels would not be sufficient to limit global warming.
 Instead, the IPCC as announced that the level of decarbonization required to limit global warming is 1.5°C compared to pre-industrial levels.
-As a result, Ball's newly revised and approved science based target is aligned to a 1.5°C scenario.
-We are now committed to a 55% absolute reduction of Scope 1 and Scope 2 emissions by 2030, double the absolute emissions reductions from our previous 2°C scenario target.
-By increasing energy efficiency and increasing the share of our renewable energy, Ball will significantly reduce our Scope 1 and Scope 2 greenhouse gas emissions.
+As a result, Ball's revised and approved SBT is aligned to a 1.5°C scenario.
+We are committed to a 55% absolute reduction of Scope 1 and Scope 2 emissions by 2030, double the absolute emissions reductions from our previous 2°C scenario target.
+By increasing energy efficiency and increasing the share of our renewable energy, Ball will strive to significantly reduce our Scope 1 and Scope 2 greenhouse gas emissions.
 This dual strategy not only helps us achieve our emission reduction targets but also help us comply with the direct and indirect costs (higher energy prices) of potential future carbon pricing system regulations.

 To execute this strategy, in 2018 Ball organized an internal renewable energy team consisting of members of the sustainability team, energy procurement, treasury, finance, accounting, government relations, and communications.
-In the reporting period, Ball negotiated and signed two Virtual Power Purchase Agreements (VPPAs), one wind and one solar, for 388 MW of new renewable energy to address 100% of Ball's North American electricity load utilized in its corporate, packaging and aerospace operations by the end of 2021.
-In late 2019, Ball continued to seek renewable energy opportunities in Europe and has now signed two long-term virtual power purchase agreements to address our European electricity load.
+In 2019, Ball negotiated and signed two Virtual Power Purchase Agreements (VPPAs) with a goal to address 100% of Ball's North American electricity load utilized in its corporate, packaging and aerospace operations by the end of 2021.
+In the 2020 reporting period, Ball signed two long-term virtual power purchase agreements to address our European electricity load.
 These European VPPAs will cover the electricity load of approximately 10 beverage packaging plants.
 Together, these projects will allow Ball to reduce its global Scope 2 greenhouse gas emissions by roughly 64%.
-The government relations representative is key to informing the group of potential carbon pricing regulation, which will further inform the decision of what future region or countries to focus our next renewable energy efforts along with other variables such as location-based and supplier-specific Scope 2 emission intensities.
+Our Legal and Public Affairs teams are key to informing Ball of potential carbon pricing regulation, which will further inform the decision of what future region or countries to focus our next renewable energy efforts along with other variables such as location-based and supplier-specific Scope 2 emission intensities.

-(C11.2) Has your organization originated or purchased any p oroject-based carbo n credits within the reporting p eriod No
+(C11.2) Has your organization originated or purchased any project-based carbon credits within the reporting period?
+No

 (C11.3) Does your organization use an internal price on carbon?
-No, and we do not currently anticipate doing so in the next two years
+No, but we anticipate doing so in the next two years